Zedelghem/formRGen/README.md

 # formRGen
 ## FormR Likert-Scale Survey Generator – For rapid preparation of norming surveys using formr.org

-A tiny script to rapidly create formR-compatible Excel files for the purpose of large-scale norming norming studies utilizing a simple Likert scale.
+A tiny script to rapidly create formR-compatible Excel files for the purpose of large-scale norming studies utilizing a simple Likert scale.

 To install the prerequisites run ```pip3 install --user XlsxWriter```.